unicornlaunching/stacksAIbuildathon/README.md

+# The Syndicate AI Buildathon on Stacks Part One
 # **Stacks Ecosystem Security Shift**

 This document analyzes the key decisions and discussions surrounding the shift in focus from an AI-powered community copilot to prioritizing security tools within the Stacks ecosystem.